jamiepowerTUD/SQA_Assignment/Hand-Book.md

 	Very good visualisation tool

 	*Cons
-	Not necessarily an estimation techniqie, regarded more so as a decision making tool.
+	Not necessarily an estimation technique, regarded more so as a decision making tool.

 - **Bucket System**
 <br>
-	- Uses the same structure of planning poker, groups or teams place tasks in "buckets" after confirming with others.
-A divide and conquer phase is present after asssingning taks to buckets.
+	- Uses the same structure of planning poker, your group or team place tasks in "buckets" that have a difficulty or another measurement attached to them, after confirming with others.
+A divide and conquer phase is present after assigning tasks to buckets.
 Buckets can be changed and rearranged if necessary.

 	* Pros
 	Faster than Planning Poker due to the divide and conquer phase